ahnaftahmid39/elegant-stopwatch/README.md

-# Simple Timer
+# Simple Stopwatch

-A timer that starts and stops using spacebar or button click.
+A stopwatch that starts and stops using spacebar or button click.